FirstEnergy Corp. (FE) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 11.28% gain in the last 1 month and extending the period to 3 months gives it a 1.93%, and is 1.61% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.79% over the week and 1.79% over the month.
+The stock witnessed a 7.57% loss in the last 1 month and extending the period to 3 months gives it a -2.22%, and is -1.33% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.22% over the week and 1.82% over the month.

 FirstEnergy Corp. is expected to release its quarterly report on 02/09/2023.The EPS is expected to grow by 22.90% this year.